Khao Sok National Park: Flora

 Bamboo holds topsoil very tenaciously, preventing soil erosion on hillsides and riverbanks.
 With more than 1,500 species, bamboo is the oldest grass in the world, dating back nearly 60 million years.
 Liana trees grow rapidly wrapping around any vertical or horizontal support base such as takian or "rain trees".
 Thus, it's dangerous to simply cut a tree in the jungle because it can pull connected liana vines with it creating a cascade of damage.
 Buttress roots are enlarged root bases mostly of trees that grow above the upper canopy.
 The theory about these roots is that they either developed in order to be more grounded in storms and rain or that they spread out on the ground in order to get more nutrients.

 Many kinds of wild fruit can be found around the national park and serve as sustenance for animals.
 Among those fruits are wild jackfruit, mangosteen, durian, rambutan, jujube, pomelo, and wild bananas.
 Wild pepper and ginger are not uncommon.
 Khao Sok National Park is perhaps most famous for the bua phut (Rafflesia kerrii) flower.

 Wildlife

 The park is estimated to contain over five percent of the world's species.
-Wild mammals include Malayan tapir, Asian elephant, tiger, sambar deer, bear, gaur, banteng, serow, wild boar, pig-tailed macaque, langur, white handed gibbons, squirrel, muntjak, mouse deer, and barking deer.
+Wild mammals include Malayan tapir, Asian elephant, sambar deer, bear, gaur, banteng, serow, wild boar, pig-tailed macaque, langur, white handed gibbons, squirrel, muntjak, mouse deer, and barking deer.

+Many websites claim the presence of tigers in Khao Sok National Park.
+There have been historical records up until a few decades back but there is no trail cam evidence that they still exist in Khao Sok or within the surrounding forest complex.

-The world's only known amphibious centipede, Scolopendra cataracta, was discovered on a stream bank near the national park in 2001.
+The world's first known amphibious centipede, Scolopendra cataracta, was discovered on a stream bank near the national park in 2001.

+Khao Sok on the part of the Ratchaprapha Dam is also the last natural habitat in Thailand of the Asian arowana, an endangered living fossil fish.